abhishek9sharma/ray_serve_fastapi_tutorial/README.md

 ### Setting Up
 - Install Docker from [here](https://docs.docker.com/get-docker/)

-    * Note: If you do not want to use Docker you can can run the notebook/scripts directly on your machine also using [jupyter lab](https://jupyter.org/install)
+    * Note: If you do not want to use Docker you can run the notebook/scripts directly on your machine also using [jupyter lab](https://jupyter.org/install)

 - Run below script
     ```bash